ecmerkle/cog_adapt/README.md

 This step will vary depending on how git is set up on your computer.

-2. In the resulting cog_adapt folder, open R and run `source("compile.R")`
+2. In the resulting cog_adapt folder, open R and run `source("pkgcheck.R")` to ensure that the necessary R packages are installed.

+3. While still in R, run `source("compile.R")`

-Step 2 will take a long time because it is running multiple Bayesian models.
+Step 3 will take a long time because it is running multiple Bayesian models.
 To run individual models or parts of the analysis, see the individual targets inside `_targets.R`.
 And code for figures and summaries are included in the file `summaries_figures.R`.